rikkimax/DIPs/DIPs/DIP1xxx-RC.md

 This DIP can be expanded upon to catch more use cases (but would make a much more complex initial one).
 Here are some ideas for future DIP's.

+### Restrictions

+This DIP has a very loose definition of the parameters/arguments.
+In other languages they have ordering and other restrictions in place.
+While this is a point of contention, this DIP will not address them directly.
+Instead adding of artificial restrictions should be left to a future DIP after the community has had some experience in using them.

 ### API Alias parameters

 Alias attribute to renamed parameters (templates and function ones).